aosp-mirror/platform_system_core/init/readme.txt

 --------

 exec <path> [ <argument> ]*
+   This command is not implemented.

+execonce <path> [ <argument> ]*
    Fork and execute a program (<path>).
 This will block until the program completes execution.
+This command can be run at most once during init's lifetime.
+Subsequent invocations are ignored.
-It is best to avoid exec as unlike the builtin commands, it runs the risk of getting init "stuck". (??? maybe there should be a timeout?)
+   It is best to avoid exec as unlike the builtin commands, it runs the risk of getting init "stuck".

 export <name> <value>
    Set the environment variable <name> equal to <value> in the